voxpupuli/puppet-lint-resource_reference_syntax/README.md

 **--fix support: No**

-This check will raise an error for any resource reference that uses the title with capital letter.
+This check will raise an error for any resource reference that uses the title with capital letter without enclosed quotes.

 ```
 ERROR: resource reference with title with capital letter on line 4